HexState/HexState/README.md

 The HexState Engine takes a **fifth approach**:

-> **Store only the degrees of freedom that participate in the computation** — the D-dimensional local state and D²-dimensional joint states — and let the register size be an arbitrary label.
+> **Store only the nonzero amplitudes in a shared sparse state vector** (`HilbertGroup`), apply all gates as unitary matrix transformations on this vector, and let register sizes be arbitrary labels via Magic Pointers.

-This works because of a physical insight: in quantum mechanics, the Hilbert space dimension is determined by the number of **distinguishable states**, not by the number of particles.
-A D=6 Bell pair between two registers has 36 independent amplitudes regardless of whether each register contains 1 quhit or 10¹⁸ quhits.
-The Magic Pointer architecture exploits this by storing the 36 amplitudes and labeling the registers as arbitrarily large.
+This works because of a physical insight: in quantum mechanics, the states produced by braiding (GHZ-like states) are **extremely sparse** — a GHZ state across N registers at D=6 has only 6 nonzero amplitudes, not 6^N. Gates applied to one register expand the state to at most 6× its current size per operation, and compaction removes near-zero entries.
+The Magic Pointer architecture exploits this by storing the sparse amplitudes and labeling the registers as arbitrarily large.

 The result is a system that:
 - Operates at **D=6** *(impossible on all current hardware)*